Bane-NOR/platform-docs/docs/integration/Payload-Manager/index.md

 ![claim-check-overview](/../../img/Payload-Manager/claim-check-pattern.drawio.png)

-For more specific documentation with more detailed drawings, please check out our [Architecture diagram](/Integration-platform/Payload-Manager/Architecture).

 ## Rollout phases

 The development of the payload manager is split into 3 phases, where each phase adds more functionality.
 The order of the list showcases the priority of implementation: